-Therme Manchester, the UK’s first city-based wellbeing resort, received approval from Trafford Council’s planning committee for its new design of its landmark wellbeing resort at TraffordCity last autumn, however work is currently delayed.
-A refined design update was recently submitted to Trafford Council as a ‘section 73’ update to the existing planning permission, ahead of ground works beginning, which is awaiting a decision.
+Therme Manchester, the UK’s first city-based wellbeing resort, received approval from Trafford Council’s planning committee for its new design of its landmark wellbeing resort at TraffordCity last autumn, however work is now underway.
+A refined design update was submitted earlier this year to Trafford Council as a ‘section 73’ update to the existing planning permission, ahead of ground works beginning, which has now been approved.

 According to a statement, the new designs “focus on sustainability, visitor experience, and architectural excellence” and groundworks will begin in 2025.
 The statement continued, saying: “Therme’s design will include energy-efficient systems such as heat pumps and a reduced use of glass, steel and concrete.
 Advanced design efficiencies will lead to a significant reduction in the CO2 footprint and water usage.